szwork2013/storefront-sdk/docs/basics/Routes.md

 ```

 ### 2. The Storefront component definition

+Now we need to tell the servers to add the Javascript that contains the React component and that this component will handle a route.

 We need to declare that the **HomePage** component of this app will handle the route **"/"**, for this, create a JSON file at `storefront/components/` with the name of the component.
 In our example, that file will be named **HomePage.json**.